nf-core/rnasplice/README.md

 **nf-core/rnasplice** is a bioinformatics pipeline for Alternative splicing analysis of RNA sequencing data obtained from organisms with a reference genome and annotation.

-On release, automated continuous integration tests run the pipeline on a [full-sized dataset](https://github.com/nf-core/test-datasets/tree/rnaseq#full-test-dataset-origin) obtained from the ENCODE Project Consortium on the AWS cloud infrastructure.
-This ensures that the pipeline runs on AWS, has sensible resource allocation defaults set to run on real-world datasets, and permits the persistent storage of results to benchmark between pipeline releases and other analysis sources.
-The results obtained from running the full-sized tests individually for each `--aligner` option can be viewed on the [nf-core website](https://nf-co.re/rnaseq/results) e.g. the results for running the pipeline with `--aligner star_salmon` will be in a folder called `aligner_star_salmon` and so on.

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It uses Docker/Singularity containers making installation trivial and results highly reproducible.
 The [Nextflow DSL2](https://www.nextflow.io/docs/latest/dsl2.html) implementation of this pipeline uses one container per process which makes it much easier to maintain and update software dependencies.
 Where possible, these processes have been submitted to and installed from [nf-core/modules](https://github.com/nf-core/modules) in order to make them available to all nf-core pipelines, and to everyone within the Nextflow community!

 <!-- TODO nf-core: Add full-sized test dataset and amend the paragraph below if applicable -->